Mary Parks Washington papers

 Mary Parks Washington was an Atlanta-born visual artist, arts advocate, and art educator.

-Mary Parks Washington was born in Atlanta, Georgia on July 20, 1924.
-Her artistic talent was first recognized by her teachers at Booker T. Washington High School.
-She attended Spelman College where she majored in art, studying under artist Hale Woodruff and sculptor Elizabeth Prophet.
-While in college, Woodruff encouraged Washington to spend a summer at the Art Students League in New York, where she studied drawing with Reginald Marsh
+Born on July 20, 1924, in Atlanta, Georgia, Washington's artistic talent was first recognized by her teachers at Booker T. Washington High School.
+She attended Spelman College, majoring in art and studying under renowned artist Hale Woodruff and sculptor Elizabeth Prophet.
+During her time at Spelman, Woodruff encouraged her to spend a summer at the Art Students League in New York, where she studied drawing with Reginald Marsh.

-Upon her graduation from Spelman in 1946, Hale Woodruff helped Washington receive a scholarship from the Rosenwald Fund to attend the Summer Art Institute at the experimental Black Mountain College in North Carolina.
-At Black Mountain she studied design and color with Josef Albers, painting with Jean Varda, and photography with Beaumont Newhall.
-It was here that Washington developed lifelong friendships with sculptor Ruth Asawa, one of her roommates, as well as with artists Jacob Lawrence and Gwendolyn Knight Lawrence.
+After graduating from Spelman in 1946, Washington received a scholarship from the Rosenwald Fund to attend the Summer Art Institute at Black Mountain College in North Carolina, thanks to Woodruff's support.
+There, she studied design and color with Josef Albers, painting with Jean Varda, and photography with Beaumont Newhall.
+It was at Black Mountain that she formed lifelong friendships with sculptor Ruth Asawa, one of her roommates, and artists Jacob Lawrence and Gwendolyn Knight Lawrence.

-In the fall of 1946, Washington returned to Atlanta to teach in the public schools, first as a second grade teacher and then for three years as an art teacher at David T. Howard High School.
-In 1947, Washington again spent the summer studying art, this time at the University of Mexico.
+In the fall of 1946, Washington returned to Atlanta and began teaching in the public schools, first as a second-grade teacher and later as an art teacher at David T. Howard High School.
+In 1947, she studied art at the University of Mexico during the summer.

-Upon returning from Mexico, she married Samuel Washington, a former Tuskegee Airman and a psychiatric social worker in the United States armed forces.
-Due to Samuel Washington’s job in the armed forces, from 1950-1958, the Washingtons resided in Fort Devins, Massachusetts; Sampson Air Force Base, New York; and Japan.
-In 1958, the Washingtons settled in Campbell, California where Washington taught art in public schools and raised the couple’s two children, Erik A. Takulan and Jan Lois Washington.
+After returning from Mexico, she married Samuel Washington, a former Tuskegee Airman and psychiatric social worker in the U.S. Armed Forces.
+Due to his military assignments, the Washingtons lived in various locations from 1950 to 1958, including Fort Devins, Massachusetts; Sampson Air Force Base, New York; and Japan.
+In 1958, they settled in Campbell, California, where Washington taught art in public schools and raised their two children, Erik A. Takulan and Jan Lois Washington.

-In 1978, Washington earned a Master of Arts in Art from San Jose State University.
-Washington also studied art at three universities in West Africa, studied Japanese brush painting under private tutors in Japan, and took a collage workshop with Romare Beardon in St. Martin.
+Washington earned a Master of Arts in Art from San Jose State University in 1978 and studied art at universities in West Africa.
+She also studied Japanese brush painting under private tutors in Japan and took a collage workshop with Romare Bearden in St. Martin.

-Washington uses the art forms of drawing, painting, and sculpture.
-She also developed a unique collage form which she calls "histcollage," an assemblage of old documents that she incorporates into her drawings and paintings.
-Washington has exhibited her work extensively, including at the Asheville Art Museum, Atlanta University, Auburn Avenue Research Library, Oakland Museum, Spelman College, Triton Museum of Art, San Jose Art Center, San Jose Institute of Contemporary Art.
-In 1971, the Johnson Publishing Company purchased Washington’s painting Black Soul for display in its Chicago corporate headquarters.
-The Auburn Avenue Research Library owns a large collection of her paintings.
+Washington worked in multiple mediums, including drawing, painting, sculpture, and a unique collage form she developed called "histcollage," which combines old documents with her artwork.
+Her work has been exhibited at numerous venues, including the Asheville Art Museum, Auburn Avenue Research Library, Oakland Museum, and San Jose Art Center.
+Notably, her painting Black Soul was acquired by Johnson Publishing Company for display at its Chicago headquarters in 1971.
+The Auburn Avenue Research Library holds a significant collection of her paintings.

-In addition to creating art, Washington is an arts advocate – working to improve and maintain art in schools, championing the creation and display of public art, and providing opportunities for the public to participate in artistic endeavors.
-She has served on the State of California’s Art Curriculum Criteria Committee and the advisory committee for the Fine Arts Museum of San Francisco, chaired The Arts Committee of the Links, Inc. and been an active member of the National Conference of Artist and the San Jose Art League.
-She has also led art workshops for educators and the general public.
+In addition to creating art, Washington was a passionate arts advocate.
+She worked to maintain and improve art education in schools, champion public art, and create opportunities for community involvement in the arts.
+She served on the State of California’s Art Curriculum Criteria Committee and the advisory committee for the Fine Arts Museum of San Francisco, chaired The Arts Committee of The Links, Inc., and was an active member of the National Conference of Artists and the San Jose Art League.
+Washington also led art workshops for educators and the public.

-Washington retired from the Union School District in San Jose, California in 1988 and died in 2019 in Campbell, California.
+Washington retired in 1988 from the Union School District in San Jose and passed away in 2019 in Campbell, California.

 Extent